robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 The Black-Scholes model answers the question: what should the price of an option be?

-The idea behind the Black-Scholes model is to perfectly hedge the option with a position in the underlying.
+The idea behind the Black-Scholes model is to perfectly hedge the option with a position in the stock.
 Assuming the hedge breaks even, you can solve for the option's price giving us the Black-Scholes formula.

-There are a few different [types of option contracts](https://en.wikipedia.org/wiki/Option_style).
+Option contract come in a [few different types](https://en.wikipedia.org/wiki/Option_style).
 Black-Scholes handles European style options.
 We'll start with a **European** style **call** option on a stock that **does not pay** dividends.

-A European call option gives the purcahser the right to buy a fixed number of shares at a fixed price on a fixed dated.
+A European call option gives the purchaser the right to buy a fixed number of shares at a fixed price on a fixed dated.

 If you were to buy a call option, and the price of the stock goes up, then the value of the call option also goes up.
 To hedge this call option so that your total position value doesn't change you would need to sell some number of the stock.
 We can write such a portfolio like this:
 $$